 Under Alternative 1, the Council would recommend amending the regulations implementing the Pelagic FEP to revise the PSW requirement for vessels registered for use under any longline permit to implement crew training consistent with the BiOp T&C. Crew training would focus on protected species handling and release, in contrast to the existing PSW training for longline vessel owners and operators that includes review of regulations on protected species interaction mitigation measures and mitigation techniques in addition to handling and release techniques.
+NMFS may adjust the implementation details of the crew training program such as the format, content, and schedule to ensure that the best available protected species handling information is presented consistent with plans outlined in section 1.1.3 and available resources.
 NMFS will continue to offer the crew training program at no cost to the participating vessels or crew members.
 Crew members may satisfy the crew training requirement by completing the full PSW training currently required for owners and operators.
 No changes would be made to the existing training requirements for vessel owners and operators.